4teamwork/ftw.simplelayout/README.rst

         def __call__(self, settings):
             settings['layouts'] = [1]

+        def default_page_layout():
+            return None

     provideAdapter(ContenPageConfigAdapter,
                    adapts=(IContentPage, Interface))

-Note: The adapter gets called with the settings Dictionary, so you don't have to return it.
+Note 1: The adapter gets called with the settings Dictionary, so you don't have to return it.

+Note 2: With the ``default_page_layout`` method you can also define default layouts, which are pre renderd on a empty page.

 3. Using the View itself, by overwrite the ``update_simplelayout_settings`` method.